As a parent, the safety and comfort of your newborn are undoubtedly your top priorities. Enter the bedside crib – a game-changer for many new parents.

 Co-sleeping, when practiced safely and responsibly, can have several long-term benefits for both child development and family dynamics.

 Co-sleeping fosters a strong sense of attachment and bonding between parents and children.
-The close physical proximity during sleep helps infants feel safe, secure, and connected to their caregivers, laying the foundation for healthy emotional development and secure attachment relationships later in life.
+The close physical proximity during sleep helps infants feel safe, secure, and connected to their caregivers.

 Co-sleeping provides infants with immediate access to comfort and reassurance during times of distress or anxiety, promoting the development of effective emotional regulation skills.
 Having a secure base and attachment figure nearby can help children learn to manage their emotions and cope with stress more effectively as they grow older.